borgbackup/borgbackup.github.io/releases/borg-2.0.rst

     ugly and spread all over the code. the new way simplified the code a lot.
   - item metadata: clean up, remove, rename, fix, precompute stuff
-  - chunks have separate encrypted metadata (size, csize, ctype, clevel). this saves time for borg recreate when recompressing to same compressor, but other level. this also makes it possible to query size or csize without reading/transmitting/decompressing the chunk.
+  - chunks have separate encrypted metadata (size, csize, ctype, clevel). this saves time for borg rcompress/recreate when recompressing to same compressor, but other level. this also makes it possible to query size or csize without reading/transmitting/decompressing the chunk.
   - remove legacy zlib compression header hack, so zlib works like all the other compressors.